 Patients with urinary stones usually present with loin pain, vomiting, and sometimes fever, but may also be asymptomatic.
-Standard evaluation includes detailed medical history and physical examination.
-Clinical diagnosis should be supported by appropriate imaging.
+Standard evaluation includes a detailed medical history and physical examination.
+The clinical diagnosis should be supported by appropriate imaging.

-If available, ultrasonography (US) should be used as the primary diagnostic imaging tool, although pain relief, or any other emergency measures should not be delayed by imaging assessments.
+If available, ultrasound (US) should be used as the primary diagnostic imaging tool, although pain relief, or any other emergency measures should not be delayed by imaging assessments.
 US is safe (no risk of radiation), reproducible and inexpensive.
 It can identify stones located in the calices, pelvis, and pyeloureteric and vesicoureteric junctions, as well as in patients with upper urinary tract dilatation.
-For stones > 5 mm, US has a sensitivity of 96% and specificity of nearly 100% (1).
-For all stone locations, sensitivity and specificity of US reduces to 78% and 31%, respectively (1).
+For all stones, US has a sensitivity of 19-93% and specificity of 84-100% (1).